Pixi Rose Tonic

 Pixi toners are all packaged in the same way, using a different colour tint to identify the range from which they belong.
 The dropper opening is hygienic and effective, allowing me to release the appropriate amount of product each time.
 The screw top lid makes it spill proof and the plastic packaging and compact size are great for portability.
 I used up this 40ml travel bottle prior to preparing this review.
 Primarily composed of EWG green ingredients, warning flags are raised against the preservatives used and their potential to sensitize.
 I always believe it’s more beneficial to include ingredients to stabilise and increase shelf life rather than deal with the dangers of preservative free products and the bacteria they can harbour.
 Personally, I didn’t have any adverse reaction to the components included to address this function.

 When I initially started using this product, I have to admit, I thought nothing of it as it didn’t seem to offer my skin any benefits.
-Firstly, soothing is not something my skin is in need of, so the ingredients didn’t get the chance to shine.
+Firstly, soothing is not something my skin generally needs, so the ingredients didn’t get the chance to shine.
 Secondly, I didn’t feel any enhancement in hydration level.
 I soon realised that 2-3 drops was just not enough to offer me those benefits.
-I now love this toner, as I apply it very liberally.
+I enoy this toner when I apply it liberally.
 I dispense a good splash into my palms, rub them together and dab it all over my face and neck, patting to aid absorption.
 One generous layer is good but two or three are even better.
-So, liberal use certainly gives me the result I’m seeking.
+So, liberal use certainly gives me the result I’m seeking from such a product.

 The 40ml travel bottle took me around 3 weeks to finish with day and night liberal use, applying 2-3 layers per routine.
-I love the scent and level of hydration it imparts with heavy layers.
+I love the scent and level of hydration it imparts with multiple layers.
 I don’t normally need soothing but I did notice a single pimple form and heal quickly over a period of just 2-3 days.
 Hard to say whether the toner sped up recovery since this is an uncharacteristic occurrence for my skin.
-I also don’t suffer redness and inflammation so my skin type is probably not the best to judge this toner.
+I also don’t suffer redness and inflammation so my skin type is probably not the best to judge this toner on these behaviours.

 Reflecting back on those claims, this toner helped to tone, balance pH, rehydrate, replenish and refresh my skin.
 I can’t confirm redness and calming benefits but that doesn’t mean that this toner doesn’t achieve them.
 The INCI suggests it will.
-As such, I wouldn’t hesitate to recommend this tonic to anyone with the exception of those highly sensitive to preservatives or the botanical extracts incorporated into the formulation.
-It seems particularly suitable to those suffering redness, inflammation and dryness.
+As such, I wouldn’t hesitate to recommend this tonic to anyone with the exception of those highly sensitive to the botanical extracts.
+The formulation suggests it’s particularly suitable to those suffering redness, inflammation and dryness.

 This is my third toner from Pixi and I have to admit, they really know how to put a tonic together.
 It was a real joy to use, pleasurable in texture, absorption, scent and hydration.
 I look forward to trying the next one!